yxLOL/yxLOL.github.io/index.md

 ## Copyrights and Privacy
 Feel free to contact me if you are not certain.
 In general, as part of the CC BY-SA 4.0 liscense, you can share and use the materials as long as it's not for commercial use, and I would not be responsible for any consequences resulted from using them.

-I *do not* include any trackers or analytic tools on this website, though these can be easily integrated witht the theme I use.
+I *do not* include any trackers or analytic tools on this website, though these can be easily integrated with the theme I use.
 I've removed all codes and files that relate to this function.

 ## Final Thoughts